-This briefing takes each of the concordat's principles in turn, suggesting areas for consideration and providing a simple set of prompts to help you consider the implications for your work.
-Parallel briefings are provided for senior managers, supporters of researchers and for researchers themselves.
+This briefing takes each of the Concordat's principles in turn, suggesting areas for consideration and providing a simple set of prompts to help you consider the implications for your work.
+Parallel briefings are provided for supporters of researchers, managers of researchers and for researchers themselves.
 It provides links to the NCCPE's site, where much more in depth guidance, support and advice can be found, as well as information about events and networking opportunities.